 Stand Tall and Accountable

-Instead stand out from the crowd and show some humility by reflecting personal accountability for your actions.
+Instead, stand out from the crowd and show some humility by reflecting personal accountability for your actions.
 If you make a mistake, don’t compound the issue by offering up excuses as to why you weren’t paying attention.
-That’s a red flag that other issues in your business are probably also not being minded to.
+That’s a red flag that other issues in your business purview are probably also not being minded to.